 The CAMRI Infrastructure Finance Initiative publishes thought leadership articles and op-eds, which carry the perspectives, views and outlooks of CAMRI-associated authors as they relate to infrastructure finance with a particular emphasis on implications for Asia.
 These also draw on collective past experience in terms of identifying, creating and implementing bankable projects which are capable of attracting both private & public investments and partnerships; helping investors understand the risk-return profiles of bankable projects and flexibilities; and originating creative financing solutions with credit enhancements to fund infrastructure projects in Asia and Emerging Markets.

-In a commentary, co-authors Prof Joseph Cherian (Director, CAMRI) and Ranjan Chakravarty (Visiting Research Consultant, CAMRI) say infrastructure financing requires a unified market approach combined with innovative techniques in valuation, structured finance and capital markets, and with global financial centres playing effective intermediation roles.
+In a commentary, co-authors Dr Ranjan Chakravarty (Visiting Research Consultant, CAMRI), Prof Joseph Cherian (Director, CAMRI), Mr Kiyoshi Nishimura (CEO, CGIF), and Mr Wong Heang Fine (Group CEO, Surbana Jurong) say infrastructure financing requires a unified market approach combined with innovative techniques in valuation, structured finance and capital markets, and with global financial centres playing effective intermediation roles.

 Asia Asset Management (May 2018)